joshberger5/Temptare/Docs/index.md

 ## Hierarchy
 ![](./Hierarchy.png)
 This is the hierarchical breakdown of the GitHub repository for this project.
-All of the grey portions are referenced on this site.
+All the grey portions are referenced on this site.

 ## Navigating This Site
 ### Gameplay Image Gallery